LucaBonfiglioli/pipewine/docs/tutorial/actions.md

 If you need to apply multiple mappers, instead of applying them individually using multiple `MapOp`, you should compose the mappers into a single one using the built-in `ComposeMapper` and then apply it with a single `MapOp`.

-All mappers are statically annotated with the type of input and output samples they accept/return, enabling static type checking.
-When composed in a `ComposeMapper`, it will automatically detect the input and output type.
+All mappers are statically annotated with two type variables representing the type of input and output samples they accept/return, enabling static type checking.
+E.g. `Mapper[SampleA, SampleB]` accepts samples of type `SampleA` and returns samples of type `SampleB`.
+When composed in a `ComposeMapper`, it will automatically detect the input and output type from the sequence of mappers it is constructed with.

 !!! example